-We have entered into certain transactions with WuXi AppTec and its associates during the Track Record Period in our ordinary and usual course of business and such transactions are expected to continue after the [REDACTED].
+We have entered into certain transactions with WuXi AppTec and its associates during the Track Record Period in our ordinary and usual course of business and such transactions are expected to continue after the Listing.

-WuXi AppTec
+• WuXi AppTec

-As of the Latest Practicable Date, the Founding Individuals controlled 37.65% voting power and the majority composition of the board of directors of WuXi AppTec.
-Accordingly, WuXi AppTec is an associate of the Founding Individuals and a connected person of our Company upon [REDACTED].
+As of the Latest Practicable Date, the Founding Individuals controlled 34.48% voting power of WuXi AppTec.
+Accordingly, WuXi AppTec is an associate of the Founding Individuals and a connected person of our Company upon Listing.
 WuXi AppTec is a PRC incorporated company and is primarily engaged in the research, development and manufacturing of non-biologics pharmaceutical products.

-WXAT Shanghai
+• WXAT Shanghai

-WXAT Shanghai is a wholly-owned subsidiary of WuXi AppTec and therefore a connected person of our Company upon [REDACTED].
+WXAT Shanghai is a wholly-owned subsidiary of WuXi AppTec and therefore a connected person of our Company upon Listing.
 Its principal business is the development of chemical synthesis.